 How Do I Know if the Police are Investigating Me?

 This article discusses what a person can expect if they are being investigated by the police.
-The short answer to the question of “how do I know if the police are investigating me?” is that you can’t know for sure until and unless the police notify you of the investigation.
+The short answer to the question of “how do I know if the police are investigating me?” is that you can’t know for sure unless the police notify you of the investigation.
 If the police want the investigation to remain secret, it will.

 Of course, some people incorrectly think they are being investigated by the police when the police are not actually investigating them.